 AAC devices, or Augmentative and Alternative Communication devices, are tools that help individuals with speech and language difficulties effectively communicate.
-This blog will explore these devices, their work, and why they’re important for kids with learning differences.
+These devices allow them to express themselves by using pictures, symbols, or words on a screen.
+It’s a tool that gives nonverbal or limited-verbal kids a way to communicate with others.

 Key Takeaways: